ibm-garage-cph/bookinfo-details/activity1/README.md

 You have been tasked with the containerisation of this brand-new service.
 What we expect is for you to:

 1. Build an image for this codebase.
 This involves creating a `Dockerfile` in which you `COPY` the necessary source code.
 As well, you must ensure to install the node.js dependancies that the service requires on run-time.
-2. `Push` the resulting image to dockerhub with the following name and tag: your-account/details:1
+2. `Push` the resulting image to dockerhub or IBM container resgitry with the following name and tag: your-account/details:1
 3. Deliver the new image to your openshift namespace, by using a `Deployment` resource
 4. Expose the new deployment as a `Service`